chomayouni/Fuzzy-AI-Workshop/README.md

 ## Introduction

 Welcome to the Floating Ball project!
-In this cool experiment, we'll use an Arduino to make a ball float in the air at a specific height.
-It's like magic, but it's actually science and programming working together!
+In this experiment, we'll use an Arduino to make a ball float in the air at a specific height.

 This project uses something called "fuzzy logic," which is a type of artificial intelligence that helps computers make decisions in a way that's more like how humans think.
 Instead of just "on" or "off," fuzzy logic can handle "kind of" or "almost" or "a little bit" - just like we do when we're thinking!

 By the end of this project, you'll be able to control a floating ball using a joystick or let the Arduino control it automatically with fuzzy logic.
-Let's get started!

 ## What You'll Need (Parts List)

 - Arduino Uno or compatible board
 - Ultrasonic distance sensor (HC-SR04)
-- Small DC fan (5V or 12V)
+- Small DC fan (5V or 12V) - We uses a 12V 80mm computer fan
 - MOSFET transistor (for controlling the fan speed)
 - Joystick module
 - Ping pong ball (or other lightweight ball)